 If you missed out on the winter Singing Safari, don't worry, Chris will be running a summer version to perform at Jimmy's Farm on Saturday 21 July.

 40 singers from a wide range of backgrounds came together to build a choir from scratch to perform at the Mayor's Celebration of Community on Sunday 20 November.
 In just one day, Chris taught six songs in the original languages from several different faiths and traditions.

 Squeezed into the Council Chamber of Ipswich Town Hall, the songs were scattered throughout the afternoon event which consisted of several short presentations about various projects in the city.
 At the end, Chris had the whole room on their feet joining in with a wordless Jewish song.
 Together with moves!

-One of the hardest songs tackled (because of the language and unfamiliar scales) was Ghandi's favourite Hindi devotional song Raghupati Raghav Rajaram.
+One of the hardest songs tackled (because of the language and unfamiliar scales) was Gandhi's favourite Hindi devotional song Raghupati Raghav Rajaram.
 The choir was complimented afterwards on their Hindi pronunciation which rounded the day off wonderfully.

 singing safari a great success (and no rain!)

 Chris's first Ipswich Singing Safari performed on Saturday at Jimmy's Farm to a huge and appreciative audience.
 The rain held off and 50 keen singers turned up in brightly coloured tops to blast their way through the eight songs that they had learnt over the previous six weeks.

 The audience definitely wanted more at the end of the half hour set, so Chris taught them all a song, and then the Singing Safari ended with a reprise of the South African song Shosholoza.